World Series: 1994–1995 strike

 After the boycott of 1904, the World Series was played every year until 1994 despite World War I, the global influenza pandemic of 1918–1919, the Great Depression of the 1930s, America's involvement in World War II, and even an earthquake in the host cities of the 1989 World Series.
 A breakdown in collective bargaining led to a strike in August 1994 and the eventual cancellation of the rest of the season, including the playoffs.

 As the labor talks began, baseball franchise owners demanded a salary cap in order to limit payrolls (while tying revenue-sharing to it), the elimination of salary arbitration, and other various demands, which would have included using replacement players to cross picket lines.
 The Major League Baseball Players Association (MLBPA) refused to agree to limit payrolls, noting that the responsibility for high payrolls lay with those owners who were voluntarily offering contracts while working with a de facto commissioner in Bud Selig (who was the chairman of the Executive Council for the league), who had replaced Fay Vincent when he was forced out in 1992 (Selig did not become a full-time commissioner until 1998).

 The previous collective bargaining agreement expired on December 31, 1993, and baseball began the 1994 season without a new agreement.
 Owners and players negotiated as the season progressed, but owners refused to give up the idea of a salary cap and players refused to accept one.
 On August 12, 1994, the players went on strike.
 After a month passed with no progress in the labor talks, Selig canceled the rest of the 1994 season and the postseason on September 14.
 The World Series was not played for the first time in 90 years.
 The Montreal Expos, now the Washington Nationals, were the best team in baseball at the time of the stoppage, with a record of 74–40.

 The labor dispute lasted into the spring of 1995, with owners beginning spring training with replacement players.
 However, the MLBPA returned to work on April 2, 1995, after a federal judge, Sonia Sotomayor, ruled that the owners had engaged in unfair labor practices.
-The season started on April 25 and the 1995 World Series was played as scheduled, with the Atlanta Braves beating Cleveland Indians four games to two.
+The season started on April 25 and the 1995 World Series was played as scheduled, with the Atlanta Braves beating the Cleveland Indians four games to two.